J. C. R. Licklider: Global computer network

 Licklider played a similar role in conceiving of and funding early networking research.
 He formulated the earliest ideas of a global computer network in August 1962 at BBN, in a series of memos discussing the "Intergalactic Computer Network" concept.
 These ideas contained almost everything that the Internet is today, including cloud computing.

 While at IPTO he convinced Ivan Sutherland, Bob Taylor, and Lawrence G. Roberts that an all-encompassing computer network was a very important concept.
 He met with Donald Davies in 1965 and inspired his interest in data communications.

 In 1967 Licklider submitted the paper "Televistas: Looking ahead through side windows" to the Carnegie Commission on Educational Television.
 This paper describes a radical departure from the "broadcast" model of television.
 Instead Licklider advocates for a two-way communications network.
 The Carnegie Commission led to the creation of the Corporation for Public Broadcasting.
 Although the Commission's report explains that "Dr. Licklider's paper was completed after the Commission had formulated its own conclusions," President Johnson said at the signing of the Public Broadcasting Act of 1967, "So I think we must consider new ways to build a great network for knowledge—not just a broadcast system, but one that employs every means of sending and of storing information that the individual can use".

 His 1968 paper The Computer as a Communication Device illustrates his vision of network applications and predicts the use of computer networks to support communities of common interest and collaboration without regard to location.

 In the same 1968 paper, J. C. R. Licklider and Robert W. Taylor wrote, "Take any problem worthy of the name, and you find only a few people who can contribute effectively to its solution.
 Those people must be brought into close intellectual partnership so that their ideas can come into contact with one another.
-But bring these people together physically in one place to form a team, and you have trouble, for the most creative people are often not the best team players, and there are not enough top positions in a single organization to keep them all happy.
-Let them go their separate ways, and each creates his own empire, large or small, and devotes more time to the role of emperor than to the role of problem solver.
-The principals still get together at meetings.
-They still visit one another.
-But the time scale of their communication stretches out, and the correlations among mental models degenerate between meetings so that it may take a year to do a week's communicating.
-There has to be some way of facilitating communication among people wit bout [sic] [without] bringing them together in one place."
+But bring these people together physically in one place to form a team, and you have trouble, for the most creative people are often not the best team players, and there are not enough top positions in a single organization to keep them all happy."
 (Evan Herbert edited the article and acted as intermediary during its writing between Licklider in Boston and Taylor in Washington.)

 The Licklider Transmission Protocol is named after him.